Reading progress: 0%

 Tapestry also changed how audiences thought about authorship.
 King had always been an important part of the songwriting process, even when she wasn’t in the spotlight.
 By taking on the role of performer, she collapsed the distinction between writer and star.
 Her success showed that the songwriter could also be famous.
 The personal voice could reach a wide audience without losing its subtlety.

 The album’s impact went beyond sales.
-It made people see the singer-songwriter in a new light.
-Vulnerability didn’t have to look serious or distant.
-It could sound like something you’d hear at home, even something familiar.
+It made audiences hear the singer-songwriter in a new way.
+Vulnerability did not have to sound solemn or distant.
+It could sound familiar, almost domestic.
 The piano became the main instrument, creating a richer, more varied sound that was often used for introspective music.

 Tapestry showed that personal stories could be successful in the mainstream market.
 Record labels started investing more in artists who wrote their own songs.
 The album-oriented era became stronger.
 Listeners bought records not only for individual songs, but also for the experience of entering someone’s personal world.